mbmcmullen27/effective-c/README.md

 - (180) a comma in a function-like macro invocation is always interpreted as a macro argument delimiter
     - I'm not sure I understand this example in table 9-10 on page 180

 - (180) A _generic selection expression_ maps the type of its unevaluated operand expression to an associated expression.
-If none of th associated types match, it can optionally map to a default expression.
+If none of the associated types match, it can optionally map to a default expression.
 You can use _type-generic macros_ to make your code more readable.
     - [Table 9-11](./chapter-9/generic_selection_expression.c)

 - (182) Table 9-12: Predefined Macros